 Baylor College of Medicine is the site of the Texas EMSC office and is working in partnership with the largest children’s hospitals in Texas, their affiliated colleges of medicine, and representatives of the Texas Department of State Health Services.
 Through this collaboration, the EMSC State Partnership, Texas will create the infrastructure to assess and achieve defined EMSC Performance Measures.
 In addition, the EMSC State Partnership, Texas will work tirelessly to improve education, research and pediatric pre-hospital care.

-- Ensure that state-of-the-art emergency medical care for the ill or injured child or adolescent is available when needed.
+- State-of-the-art emergency medical care for the ill or injured child or adolescent is available when needed

-- Ensure that pediatric services are well integrated into the existing state emergency medical services system.
+- Pediatric services are well integrated into the existing state emergency medical services system

-- Ensure that the entire spectrum of emergency services, including primary prevention of illness and injury, acute care, and rehabilitation, is provided to children and adolescents at the same level as adults.
+- The entire spectrum of emergency services, including primary prevention of illness and injury, acute care, and rehabilitation, is provided to children and adolescents at the same level as adults